Brandon7282/GitTest/README.md

-### THIS POST WAS MADE BY DUAL BLADE GANGE GET JEBAITED
+### THIS POST WAS MADE BY DUAL BLADE GANG GET JEBAITED